starkware-libs/cairo-docs/src/starkware/cairo/docs/how_cairo_works/consts.rst

 Tuples
 ------

 Tuples allow convenient referencing of an ordered collection of elements.
-Tuples may contain any combination of valid types, including other tuples.
+Tuples consist of any combination of valid types, including other tuples.
 The compiler handles tuple elements with a reference to ``fp`` which for each element is incremented.
 If the first element is ``[fp + 1]``, the second is ``[fp + 2]``.